dotnet/designs/accepted/2021/install-location-per-architecture.md

 logic to handle duplicate entries and such.

-But more importantly installers would have to be able to read and edit this file which is rather challenging given the currently used installer technologies (which basically rely on shell scripts).
+But more importantly installers would have to be able to read and edit this file which adds complexity to the installers.

 ### Use existing format for architecture specific environment variables